Seniors enjoy discounts for just about everything. Did you know that can even include the cost of higher education?

 Other than age and the availability of space in classes, the tuition program is fairly flexible.
 As a Donovan Fellow, you can audit classes without earning credit.
 Or, you can earn credit even not working toward a degree.
 Or, take courses as a degree-seeking student.
 It’s up to you.

 If you’re working toward a degree you’ll need to be accepted for admission to the university.
 But there are no educational requirements to audit undergraduate academic classes.

 9. University of Maryland at College Park

 Through the Golden ID Card Program, the University of Maryland at College Park waives tuition for students 60 years of age and older.
 Some other fees apply, however.

 A few stipulations: You must be a resident of Maryland, a U.S. citizen or legal permanent resident and you must be retired (defined as “not engaged in gainful employment for more than 20 hours a week”).

 If you meet the university’s admission requirements and space is available, you may register for credit-bearing courses.

 The program allows Golden ID Program participants to take up to seven undergraduate credits or six graduate-level courses per semester.

 10. Penn State at University Park

-Penn State’s GO-60 program is an opportunity open to retired adults age 60 and above who live in Pennsylvania.
-They must be residents of Pennsylvania and employed no more than 20 hours per week.
+Penn State’s GO-60 program is an opportunity for tuition-free learning.
+It is aimed at retired adults age 60 and above who are residents of Pennsylvania and employed no more than 20 hours per week.